-Double bag your insect repellant and other liquids in resealable bags - they can damage your other gear if they leak.
-Bring several large unscented clear or white plastic bags (not black - they could get mixed up with the garbage) and write your name on each and every bag before you leave home.
+Use either clear or white plastic garbage bags (not black - they could get mixed up with the garbage) and write your name on each and every bag before you leave home.
 Use one to protect your sleeping bag by first putting the plastic bag inside your nylon stuff sack and then putting in the sleeping bag.
 This way the nylon bag will protect the plastic bag from tears.
-Extra bags come in handy for all sorts of things.

-Last Updated: 22 June 2024
+Last Updated: 16 June 2025

-Troop 497 Summer Camp 2024 Tips and Tricks for Beginners and Experienced Campers Alike
+Troop 497 Summer Camp 2025 Tips and Tricks for Beginners and Experienced Campers Alike